datacommonsorg/data/scripts/fema/nri/README.md

 1. `fema_nri_schema.mcf` holds the Schema for the StatisticalVariables in the dataset
-2. `fema_nri_counties.tmcf` holds the TMCF nodes for importing the dataset at the county level (a.k.a. `NRI_Table_Counties.csv`)
+1. `fema_nri_counties.tmcf` holds the TMCF nodes for importing the dataset at the county level (a.k.a. `NRI_Table_Counties.csv`)
-3. `nri_table_counties.csv` holds the actual NRI study data, cleaned and prepared to be imported
+1. `nri_table_counties.csv` holds the actual NRI study data, cleaned and prepared to be imported
+1. `nri_table_tracts.csv` is same as above, but for census tracts

 ## Linting